hmontenegro/biostar-recipes/docs/recipe-howto.md

     {}

-An empty dictionary.
+This corresponds to an empty dictionary.
 When we want to specify more information we add fields to this dictionary.

 ## What is the minimal script?